“You know, you should’ve stolen the whole book because the warnings…come after the spells!” –Doctor Strange

 - If we accept the assertion that this golden fish is to represent freedom, then The World in Colours is telling audiences that after everything that has occurred, Hitomi is free to pursue her future without being weighted down with her past.
 The brilliant skies of day are more vivid than any other point in the anime, signifying endless possibility now that the colour has returned to Hitomi’s world.

 - The final moment in The World in Colours is one of Hitomi smiling, a very pleasant sight to behold.
-With the whole of The World in Colours in the books, my final verdict is a recommendation, and a score of nine out of ten (A grade, 4.0 on a four-point scale): The World in Colours has much going for it, using magic in a creative fashion to explore the impact of friendship and how the attendant shifts in perspective can help people understand their pasts to embrace their future.
+With the whole of The World in Colours in the books, my final verdict is a strong recommendation, and a perfect score of ten out of ten (A+ grade, 4.0 on a four-point scale): I cried during the finale, and altogether, The World in Colours has much going for it, using magic in a creative fashion to explore the impact of friendship and how the attendant shifts in perspective can help people understand their pasts to embrace their future.
 Together with P.A.
-Works’ signature high visual quality, with both animation and artwork, as well as a superior soundtrack, The World in Colours is a treat to watch.
+Works’ signature high visual quality, with both animation and artwork, as well as a superior soundtrack, The World in Colours is a treat to watch, an essential experience for anyone who watches anime.

 - Since Glasslip, P.A.
 Works has done several excellent coming-of-age stories, and in my books, they’ve more than found their redemption from Glasslip.
 Straightforward, captivating and earnest, The World in Colours was the one anime I consistently looked forwards to each and every Friday, and with the finale now past, the time has come to look at the upcoming winter season.
 A few series have caught my eye, but I don’t think any of them motivate my writing about them for the present.
 This is going to be the final post for 2018; I am going to be returning in the New Year to write about Little Forest and Anima Yell!, and until then, take it easy!